compsocial/video-sentry/README.md

 	brew install opencv # assuming on a mac, with details omitted pip install numpy

-I found [this guide](http://www.jeffreythompson.org/blog/2013/08/22/update-installing-opencv-on-mac-mountain-lion) particularly helpful for setting up OpenCV and its Python bridge on a mac.
-YMMV.
+I found [this guide](http://www.jeffreythompson.org/blog/2013/08/22/update-installing-opencv-on-mac-mountain-lion) particularly helpful for setting up OpenCV and its Python bridge in OS X. YMMV.
 Then, download the above `sentry.py` script to the directory of your choosing.

 ## Usage